BobyMCbobs/gha-sync-scan-and-build/README.md

 1. specify images for syncing and building in the respective _sync_ and _build_ fields
 2. set the image push GitHub secrets of `QUAY_USERNAME` and `QUAY_ROBOT_TOKEN`
-3. generate a signing keypair with `cosign generate-key-pair`
-4. set signing key and password as GitHub secrets with `COSIGN_PRIVATE_KEY` and `COSIGN_PASSWORD` respectively
-5. commit the _cosign.pub_ public key to the repo's root

 # Usage